 The tribe often thinks the visionary has turned his back on them.
 When, in fact, the visionary has simply turned his face to the future. – Ray Davis

-Groupthink as a word has only been around since the early 1970’s though in reality it has been with us since mankind started gathering in tribes.
+Groupthink is a word that has only been around since the early 1970’s, though in reality it has been with us since mankind started gathering in tribes.
 Most humans will set aside their own beliefs or opinions so they won’t disrupt the groups agenda by upsetting the apple cart.
 It’s as if an individual is more than willing to be absorbed into the collective mind meld.
 A perfect example is The Inner Party and the Proles in Orwell’s 1984.

 Anytime a group accepts a bad idea and runs with it, it’s still a bad idea.
 I say it would be better to express an opposing viewpoint to see what reaction(s) comes out.
 A better solution could come out of it.
 Consultation is better than just meekly accepting the majority opinion or being bullied into making a bad or wrong decision.